-After the Planning Screen is completed, a Planning Summary Report will be assembled by the MPO, in concert with ETDM Coordinator, or by the ETDM Coordinator in non-MPO areas.
+After the Planning Screen is completed, a Planning Summary Report will be assembled by the MPO, in concert with the ETDM Coordinator, or by the ETDM Coordinator in non-MPO areas.
 The ETDM Coordinator will resolve any problems that arise at this stage.
 This report will be automatically generated, to the extent feasible, and will summarize key information and recommendations on a system-wide basis for the LRTPs and Cost Feasible FIHS Plan.
-This summary report will also address secondary and cumulative impact analysis.
+This summary report will also address indirect and cumulative effects analysis.